Ba'athism: History

 Ba'athism originated in the political thought of Syrian philosophers Michel Aflaq, Salah al-Din al-Bitar, and Zaki Arsuzi.
 They are considered the founders of the ideology, despite forming different organizations.
 In the 1940s, Bitar and Aflaq co-founded the Ba'ath Party, while Arsuzi founded the Arab National Party and later the Arab Ba'ath.
 The closest they ever came to being members of the same organization was in 1939, when, together with Michel Quzman, Shakir al-As and Ilyas Qandalaft, they briefly tried to establish a party.
 The party likely failed due to personal animosity between Arsuzi and Aflaq.

 Arsuzi formed the Arab Ba'ath in 1940 and his views influenced Aflaq, who alongside the more junior Bitar founded the Arab Ihya Movement in 1940, later renamed the Arab Ba'ath Movement in 1943.
 Though Aflaq was influenced by him, Arsuzi initially did not cooperate with Aflaq's movement.
 Arsuzi suspected that the existence of the Arab Ihya Movement, which occasionally titled itself "Arab Ba'ath" during 1941, was part of an imperialist plot to prevent his influence over the Arabs by creating a movement of the same name.

 Arsuzi was an Arab from Alexandretta who had been associated with Arab nationalist politics during the interwar period.
 He was inspired by the French Revolution, the German and Italian unification movements, and the Japanese economic "miracle".
 His views were influenced by a number of prominent European philosophical and political figures, among them Georg Hegel, Karl Marx, Friedrich Nietzsche and Oswald Spengler.

 Arsuzi left the League of Nationalist Action (LNA) in 1939 after its popular leader died and the party fell into disarray, founding the short-lived Arab National Party.
 It dissolved later that year.
 On 29 November 1940, Arsuzi founded the Arab Ba'ath.
-A significant conflict and turning point in the development of Ba'athism occurred when Arsuzi's and Aflaq's movements sparred over the 1941 Iraqi coup d'etat by Rashid Ali Al-Gaylani and the subsequent Anglo-Iraqi War.
+A significant conflict and turning point in the development of Ba'athism occurred when Arsuzi's and Aflaq's movements sparred over the 1941 Iraqi coup d'état by Rashid Ali Al-Gaylani and the subsequent Anglo-Iraqi War.
 Aflaq's movement supported Gaylani's government and the Iraqi government's war against the British and organized volunteers to go to Iraq and fight for the Iraqi government.
 However, Arsuzi opposed Gaylani's government, considering the coup to be poorly planned and a failure.
 Because of this, Arsuzi's party lost members and support that transferred to Aflaq's movement.
 Arsuzi's direct influence in Arab politics collapsed after Vichy French authorities expelled him from Syria in 1941.